 I resurrected the IOMN as a “virtual band” recording project in late 2014, with collaborators from Michigan to Australia.
 Exchanging music back-and-forth online until we had completed enough songs for the EP, “Stone Soup & Mulligan Stew”.
 The style of music we made is very freeform.
 Depending on the contributions put into it, it can range from pop-sounding and accessible to extremely noisy and irritating.
 A few members from the IOMN have joined me in other projects.
 Some of them have experience in film & television and are working toward producing a low-budget science fiction movie with me, appropriately titled The Island of Misfit Noise.

 After years of trial-and-error, I have come to the conclusion that I simply lack the necessary social skills to keep a stable group together.
 I tried for ages to put an ideal band together.
 But, I could never manage it, not for very long.
 I am focusing on composition and recording, for the time being.
 I will return to live performance again when I am certain that the project won’t immediately disintegrate.
 Assembling the right line-up and keeping it intact is a huge obstacle.
 I would like to eventually have a live group again:

 - Myself on bass / vocals / tapes.

 - An open-minded creative drummer, who could easily switch between different styles.
 Someone who is comfortable playing with additional percussionists, drum machines, tapes, samples, noise, etc..

 - Two or three guitarists who also contribute additional percussion, keyboards, samplers, or other instruments.

 Maybe I will just go back to replacing musicians as I go along…. again.
-I thought about possibly booking a few shows, playing 1/2 a set alone, with just my odd setup.
-Then, whoever is willing to play onstage with me, whoever shows up, can join in as part of the band.
+I thought about possibly booking a few shows, playing 1/2 a set alone.
+Then, whoever is willing to get onstage with me, whoever shows up, can join in as part of the band.
 It is not the greatest idea.
 But, it is the best that I can come up with right now.